Migration data in South America

 International Organization for Migration

 2018b Migration trends in the Americas-Venezuela.
-IOM Regional Office in South America.
-Buenos Aires.
 July.
+IOM Regional Office in South America, Buenos Aires.

-2017 Migration trends in South America.
+2017a Migration trends in South America.
 South American migration report No. 1.
-IOM Regional Office in South America.
-Buenos Aires.
+IOM Regional Office in South America, Buenos Aires.

-2017 Recent extra-regional, intra-regional an extra-continental migration trends in South America.
+2017b Recent extra-regional, intra-regional an extra-continental migration trends in South America.
 Migration trends in South America.
 South American migration report No. 2.
-IOM Regional Office in South America.
-Buenos Aires.
+IOM Regional Office in South America, Buenos Aires.

 2015 Migration Dynamics in Latin America and the Caribbean (ALC), and the ALC and the European Union.
 Regional Office for the European Economic Area, the European Union and NATO, Brussels.

-2014 Haitian migration to Brasil: Characteristics, opportunities and challenges.
+2014 Haitian migration to Brazil: Characteristics, opportunities and challenges.
 Migration papers No. 6.
-IOM Regional Office in South America.
-Buenos Aires.
+IOM Regional Office in South America, Buenos Aires.

 International Organization for Migration and the Public Policy Institute on Human Rights of MERCOSUR